-Homelessness is very much a ‘right-in-your-face’ societal and political issue, not just in Dublin or Cork, but everywhere in Ireland.
-Perhaps it does not fit in many people’s reality, but it doesn’t make it a lesser reality because they deny this person’s hardship.
-If anything, people who show contempt for someone so poor and so down and out, only gets contempt from me.
+Perhaps this image does not fit in many people’s reality, but it doesn’t make it a lesser reality because they deny this person’s hardship.
+If anything, people who show contempt for someone so poor and so down and out only gets contempt from me.

-We’re 7 weeks away from Christmas, and because I have seen this man sitting there before, I foresee him still sitting there with a dirty coffee cup for people to throw some money in.
-Still no socks, no shoes, no pants, no nothing.
-Have we all become so selfish that we cannot even give this man something as cheap as a pair of socks and other clothes to get him dressed against this harsh, cold weather?
-I felt ashamed and defenseless against the continuing reality of this man, his daily living – suffering would be the more proper term to use – and the lack of interest in his well-being.
+We’re 7 weeks away from Christmas, yet I foresee this man still sitting there with a dirty coffee cup for people to throw some money in.
+Still no socks, no shoes, no pants, no nothing, just like I have seen him sitting there before.
+Have we all become so selfish that we cannot even give this man something as cheap as a pair of socks and other clothes to get him dressed for this harsh, cold weather?
+I felt ashamed and defenceless against the continuing reality of this man, his daily living – suffering would be the more proper term to use – and the lack of some people showing one grain of interest in his well-being.

-Tomorrow I am bringing the half-naked man clothes and I hope he will accept them.
-His dignity is long gone but that does not mean that the man is past helping.
-Charity also comes from within, and if people do not feel empathy and understanding for a human being who is so clearly anguished, then I’m afraid I fail to see what would make them feel anything at all.
+Tomorrow I am bringing him clothes that don’t fit me anymore and I hope he will accept them.
+His dignity is long gone, as are his clothes but that does not mean that the man is past helping.
+Charity also comes from within and if people do not feel empathy and understanding for a human being who is so, so clearly anguished then I’m afraid I fail to see what would make them feel anything at all.

-I am not huge on religion but isn’t looking after people part of our moral make-up of being human?
-“Do not unto others what you would not want others to do unto you,” Confucius said.
+I am not huge on religion but isn’t looking after people part of our make-up of being human?
+“Do not unto others what you would not want others to do unto you,” Confucius and the Bible says.
 Have our morals really dropped that low that we cannot comprehend in the slightest what a homeless, undressed and hungry person must be going through?

-Of course this is not only an Irish situation as you will find beggars everywhere you go.
-What is endemic to Ireland though is that its people are well-known for being helpful and social, and more so than in other countries.
-This morning though, society turned its face away from visible, clear misery.
-The people who showed contempt at this half-naked man might not be Irish at all, but it was upsetting to see either way.
+Of course, this is not only an Irish situation, you will find beggars everywhere in the world.
+What is endemic to Ireland though is that its people are helpful and social, more so than in other European countries.
+Everyone knows “how friendly the Irish are.”
+And they are, but this morning I saw part of a society turning its face away from visible, clear misery.
+The people who showed contempt at this half-naked man this morning might not be Irish but it was upsetting to see either way.

-I know that some beggars do so to buy food, while others beg to buy drugs or alcohol.
+I know that there are beggars looking for money to buy food, and then there are beggars out for some cash to buy drugs.
 This man does not need drugs, he needs clothes on his back, shoes on his feet and some food in his belly to make him feel somewhat dignified.
 If we are not able to help him, who will?
 The government?
 Somehow I don’t think so.